 Where equity-settled share options or warrants are granted to non-employees, they are recorded at the fair value of the goods or services received.
 Amounts related to the issuance of shares are recorded as a reduction of share capital, amounts related to the acquisition of assets are capitalized to the asset, and current period services are expensed to profit or loss.
 When the value of goods or services received in exchange for the share-based payment cannot be reliably estimated, the fair value of the equity instrument is measured.
-The expected life used in the valuation model is adjusted, based on management's best estimate, for the effects of non-transferability, exercise restrictions, and behavioral considerations.

 All equity-settled share-based payments are reflected in share-based payments reserve, until exercised.
 Upon exercise, shares are issued from treasury and the amount reflected in share-based payments reserve is credited to share capital, adjusted for any consideration paid.
-Upon expiry, the amount reflected in share-based payments reserve is not reclassified to another component of equity.
+Upon expiry or forfeiture, the amount reflected in share-based payments reserve is not reclassified to another component of equity.